top of page

 Stillbirth is *Still BIRTH* and Mothers Have a Right to Heal Postpartum

-TAKE ACTION (Updated Sept 2024): Scroll down ⬇️ Bill # S9840/A10561 has PASSED the Senate but was removed from the Assembly agenda in the final hours of session with no explanation.
-NY Assembly Speaker Heastie can still call a special session to pass it.
+TAKE ACTION (Updated Dec 2024): Scroll down ⬇️ Albany Advocacy Day 1/28/25.
+Join us to fight for change!
+Bill # S9840/A10561 PASSED the Senate but was removed from the Assembly agenda in the final hours of session with no explanation.
 DEMAND ACTION!
-Scroll down ⬇️ for details and FAQs! #unitedwepush
+Scroll down ⬇️ for details & FAQs! #unitedwepush

 Cassidy Perrone and her husband had been hoping for a St. Patrick's Day baby, but never like this.
 When she went into her daughter, Olivia's, 36 week checkup after 8 months of a healthy, textbook pregnancy, they'd wondered if maybe the doctors might find signs of Cassidy's body going into labor a little early so that their first child would be born on this holiday which is so special to both their families.